 Applicants must have completed a CAMPEP-accredited graduate degree or CAMPEP-accredited certificate program.
-A PhD in medical physics, physics or related science is preferred.
+A PhD in medical physics, physics, or related science is required and must be completed prior to the residency start date.

 About the Program